onecommons/unfurl/docs/solution-overview.rst

 The next step after creating a project is to create a blueprint that describe your application's architecture in terms its resources it consumes (e.g. compute instances), the services it requires (e.g. a database) and the artifacts it consists of (e.g. a Docker container image or a software package).

-These components can be declared in YAML or `python <dsl>` using OASIS’s Topology and Orchestration Specification for Cloud Applications (`TOSCA`) standard.
+These components can be declared in YAML or `Python <dsl>` using OASIS’s Topology and Orchestration Specification for Cloud Applications (`TOSCA`) standard.
 TOSCA is a simple, declarative, object-oriented language for specifying a graph (a "topology") of resources.
 Resources are specified with "node templates" that defined the properties, requirements, and operations needed to instantiate and manage the resource.

 These can be declared directly on a template or by defining reusable types.
 So, depending on your needs, you can use TOSCA to provide ad-hoc, simple encapsulation of configuration files.
 Or you can use it to define a graph of strongly-typed nodes and relationships with a type hierarchy to enable reusable, cloud-provider agnostic models.

 TOSCA is an abstract model: it doesn't specify what a node template or resource might correspond to in the real world.
-But the TOSCA 1.3 specification does define an optional set of abstract types for common resources and Unfurl extends those with its on built-in types.
+But the TOSCA 1.3 specification does define an optional set of abstract types for common resources and Unfurl extends those with its own built-in types.
 In addition, the |stdlib|_ provides concrete types with implementations for common cloud providers like AWS and Kubernetes clusters.
+And you don't need to build a blueprint from scratch -- you can start with one of our `project templates <https://unfurl.cloud/onecommons/project-templates>`_ or fork an existing `blueprint <https://unfurl.cloud/explore/blueprints>`_.

-Using our `Python DSL<dsl>` we can leverage Python's IDE and tooling integrations and take advantage of the rich ecosystem that already exists, for example, for code completion and navigation or for unit testing.
-See https://www.unfurl.cloud/blog/why-unfurl for more.
+By using our `Python DSL<dsl>` we can leverage Python's IDE and tooling integrations and give you access to the same tools you have available to you when working with a `modern programming language and development environment <https://www.unfurl.cloud/blog/why-unfurl>`_ -- for example, for code completion and navigation or unit testing.

 .. _step3:

-Step 3: Instantiate your blueprint
+Step 3: Instantiate your Blueprint
 ----------------------------------

 .. image:: images/step3.png